Turn Off the Lights

 "Turn Off the Lights" was a hit for R&B crooner Teddy Pendergrass, released as a single on June 23, 1979.
 Released from his hit album, Teddy, the song hit No. 48 on the Pop charts and No. 2 on the R&B charts.

 The song was also a b-side single with "If You Know Like I Know."
 The song was sampled in "I'm Not Havin' It" by MC Lyte and Positive K and "Shots" by 9th Wonder featuring Big Dho, Sean Price and Rapsody.
-Nuyorican singer La India released the salsa version in 2010.
+Nuyorican singer La India released a salsa version in 2010.